What To Do If You Are Charged With A Probation Parole Violation In NC?

 • The board will then decide if it will accept or overrule the hearing officer’s findings.

-Once the parole board hears the evidence, the parole board can decide to take one of the following actions:
+Once the parole board hears the evidence, it can decide to take one of the following actions:

 • Allow you to remain on parole